Horvitz-Thompson estimator for two-armed trials

 (TRUE) or complete (FALSE).
 This is ignored if

 An optional bare (unquoted) name of the variable with the condition 2 (treatment) probabilities.
 See details.
+May also use a single number for the condition 2 probability if it is constant.

 An optional 2n * 2n matrix of marginal and joint probabilities of all units in condition1 and condition2.
 See details.